Flood Information

 • Wastewater Treatment Facility Plant – elevation or removal (FEMA)

-• 7 buyouts (Sawmill Park – Future concept) – 2 finished
+• 7 buyouts (Sawmill Park – Future concept) – 3 finished and demolished.

 • Better Connections Stormwater Overview

-• Fire Station removal from the Floodplain (FEMA & MTAP)
+• Fire Station removal from the Floodplain (FEMA & MTAP & EDA)

 • Future mitigation project at the Fire Station site